Natasha O'Dell Archer, J.D.

 Vice President for Strategy and Development

-As part of the executive leadership team, Natasha leads the Opportunity Institute's strategic planning and fundraising activities with the goal of significantly increasing both the organization’s scope and significance in the equity space.
+With over 20 years of equity program experience in policy, direct services, and communications, Natasha serves as part of the executive leadership team at the Opportunity Institute.
+Natasha leads the Opportunity Institute's strategic planning and fundraising activities with the goal of significantly increasing both the organization’s scope and significance in the equity space.
 Natasha spearheads strategy and vision for the organization's development and communications teams, and also guides the leadership team on diversity and inclusion best practice.

-In her previous career, Natasha served as an award-winning television producer.
+In her previous career, Natasha served as an award-winning television producer, focused on content to uplift at-risk communities and families.
 After gaining experience at the “New Maury Povich Show,” and the “Montel Williams Show,” Natasha went on to help build the most successful start-up on Black Entertainment Television, the top-rated live daily show, “106 & Park.”
-Subsequently, Natasha was responsible for bringing in record-breaking ratings on solo-produced signature specials.
+Subsequently, Natasha was responsible for bringing in record-breaking ratings on solo-produced network signature specials.
+For 17 years, Natasha also served as a consultant for the Educational Talent Search Program through the U.S. Department of Education, where she created educational programming for at-risk youth, to help lift them out of poverty, and prepare them to lead successful lives.